 Having experienced the convenience of chatbots, many clients begin to realize that bots, despite their current shortcomings, can still be much more efficient than human agents.

 Many users even prefer conversing with a chatbot to other channels of communication with the brand.

 For any enterprise, application of a chatbot as a technology capable of improving customer service brings quite a lot of benefits:

 - Increased clients retention rate and engagement rate through improved customer experience

 If you follow the news from the artificial intelligence sector, you will see that it evolves with lightning speed.

-AI is very sophisticated and, what is even more important becomes competent of progressively complex functions.
+AI is very sophisticated and, what is even more important becomes competent in progressively complex functions.
 Artificial assistants are evolving equally fast, absorbing all technological innovations.

 Nowadays, you have a possibility to create chatbots using augmented or virtual reality, facial recognition, integrations with payment systems.

-Thus, if you are planning to implement chatbots in your customer service, then you are on the right way.
+Thus, if you are planning to implement chatbots in your customer service, then you are in the right way.